epfl-ada/ada-2021-project-escouade/README.md

 ## Milestone 2

 ### Abstract

-For feminist film studies, some of the most recent ground-breaking work has been on recovering women’s film history.
-Another study released in 2018 about women on-screen shows that female speaking characters in the top 100 movies accounted for just 31.8 percent of all roles.
-We wonder why the representation of women has not changed (or a little) for the 10 past years, and if it is due to the opinion people have on this representation.
-The aim of the project is to understand how public opinion impacts the film industry, by automatically analyzing quotations about movies in social and traditional media.
-The first part of the project deals with the analysis of the relation between public opinion and the general reception a film receives, focusing on gender issues.
-In the second part, public opinion will be used to predict the different characteristics of a film.
+The goal of the project is to understand how public opinion about the movies can impact the film industry.
+For this, we are using Quotebank, a dataset of speaker-attributed quotations that were extracted from news articles and web domains between 2008 and 2020.
+By automatically analyzing quotations about movies in the media, this project aims to respond the following question : What can people sayings say about the film industry, and how gender affects it ?
+The first part of the project deals with the analysis of the relation between quotations and the general reception a film receives, focusing on gender issues.
+In a second part, quotations will be used to predict the different characteristics of a film.

 ### Research Questions

 1. Who are the people talking about cinema, regarding gender and age ?

 2. How does the memorability of a movie evolve regarding his characteristics (gender of producer, gender of actors, genre of movies, ratings, etc.) ?